 Beautiful, charming, and nurturing, Mrs. Ramsey holds the Ramsay family together as she holds together every social context she enters by her charisma and instinct for putting people at ease.
-Mrs. Ramsay also holds To… (read full character analysis)
+Mrs. Ramsay also holds To… read analysis of Mrs. Ramsay

 Observant, philosophical, and independent, Lily is a painter pitied by Mr. and Mrs. Ramsay in Chapter 1 for her homeliness and unattractiveness to men.
-Still, though Mrs. Ramsay thinks nothing of her painting and wants… (read full character analysis)
+Still, though Mrs. Ramsay thinks nothing of her painting and wants… read analysis of Lily Briscoe

 As brilliant and passionate as he is petty, bossy, and demanding, Mr. Ramsay is a victim of his own mercurial moods and is always shifting in the opinion of those around him.
-Characters loathe his… (read full character analysis)
+Characters loathe his… read analysis of Mr. Ramsay

 One of Mr. and Mrs. Ramsay’s children, Cam is a wild seven-year-old girl in Chapter 1 and in Chapter 3, a dreamy seventeen-year-old who imagines fantastic adventures and secretly admires her father despite his imperiousness.